Joseph Godson Amamoo: Personal life

-He was married to an Irish woman; the late Breid Mary Amamoo (née McArdle) who was made queen in Joseph's hometown Swedru.
-Together they have two daughters who are both barristers by profession and also five grandchildren.
+Amamoo was married to an Irish woman; the late Breid Mary Amamoo (née McArdle) who was made queen in Joseph's hometown Swedru.
+Together they had two daughters, who are both barristers by profession, and also five grandchildren.
+Bread Amamoo died on 11 January 2017, at the age of 87.

-His interests include reading, walking, classical music, art galleries, museums, boxing, marriage and inter racial harmony.
+His interests included reading, walking, classical music, art galleries, museums, boxing, marriage and inter racial harmony.